zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 DVB-T frequency finder
 ----------------------

-This tool enables the creation of a provider file for UK terrestrial for users that live in areas where the data contained in the supplied system file may be incomplete or wrong.
+This tool enables the creation of a provider file for UK terrestrial for users that live in areas where the data contained in the supplied system file or SI tables may be incomplete or wrong.
 This will be the case if you are receiving from a repeater or when there have been modifications to the active frequencies on your mast that the ABM developers are not yet aware of.

 To enable the tool go into the configure menu, select "Expert" mode, and then select "Show DVB-T frequency finder".